OpenBioMaps/documentation/official_docs/en/admin_pages.rst

     - latitude: together with longitude can be used for creating spatial geometry
     - longitude: together with latitude can be used for creating spatial geometry
     - citing: used in summary functions
-    - attacment: file attacmnets colum
+    - attachment: file attachments column
     - UTM Zone: used in spatial geometry creation

 The "comment field" should contain descriptions of the contents of the columns (metadata) and in some cases may have a regulatory role.
 For the obm_geometry column, you can specify the srid of the geometry column in the comment field, which will determine the stored srid of the uploaded data.
 The value entered must be in the format `srid: 4326` and stored in biomaps / header_names / f_srid and used by the application in the global variable SRID_C.